 What Special Home Equity Options are Available to Older Homeowners?

 If you are in this age group, you have an additional set of options for tapping the equity in your home.
-The Federal Housing Administration (FHA), a mortgage insurance entity within HUD, the U.S. Department of Housing and Urban Development, insures a financial product called a Home Equity Conversion Mortgage (HECM) that is only available to homeowners 62 and older.
-In popular parlance, it is known as a HECM reverse mortgage and more than a million senior homeowners have used one to supplement retirement savings and age in place.
+The Federal Housing Administration (FHA), a mortgage insurance entity within the U.S. Department of Housing and Urban Development, insures a financial product called a Home Equity Conversion Mortgage (HECM) that is only available to homeowners 62 and older.
+In popular parlance, it is known as a HECM reverse mortgage and more than 1.2 senior homeowners have used one to supplement retirement savings and age in place.

 The purpose for creating the HECM was to provide older home owners, mostly retirees, who are no longer earning regular salaries and spending down their savings, access to their home equity without having to increase their monthly expenses.
 The reason it is called a reverse mortgage is because unlike a regular, or “forward,” mortgage in which you pay off a loan and build equity in your home while you live in it, in this case the lender makes your equity available to you.
 And instead of paying back the loan balance plus interest on a monthly basis (and adding to your monthly expenses) you do not have to pay back your HECM loan until you move out or sell the home.